molines/ENERGETICS/DOC/data_set.md

    * much too warm Caribbean Sea
    * imprint of the sea-ice coverage even when no ice present
    * The sea-ice problem was found to be a bug in the coupling interface between the ice and the atmosphere.
 Once corrected we launch now01
   * now01 was run for 16 months, starting always Jan.
 2004.
-It was stopped because the warm drift in the tropical was still there, not suprisingly.
+It was stopped because the warm drift in the tropics was still there, not suprisingly.
    * After this warm drift was detected, changes on the atmospheric boundary layer scheme were introduced (_To be described at minimum_), hence leading to now02
   * now02 was then run  for a little bit more than 3 years (38 months), always starting Jan.
 2004.
 The model suffered numerical instability and exploded by mid March, 2007.
    * Many tests were performed by Sebastien in order to control the instability (_description of tests_), but none results in stabilizing the model.